-A Brief History of a Handbag
+A Brief History of the Handbag

 Did you know that handbags started as a man's accessory?
 Yup, it's true.
 From Ancient Egypt hieroglyphics depicting men carrying pouches around their waists to the late 17th century, men were the ones who carried bags.
 Even the term 'handbag' itself, which was first popularised in 1900, was a term for a man's hand luggage.